dylan366/TALIT_Final_Project/Telecommunications/Radio/radio_4_my_own_radio.md

 As we learned, for this project a loop antenna is ideal, since I just want to send morse code (on-off switching) across a table.

-But first things first in all radio transmitters, we need a carrier wave.
+But first things first, in all radio transmitters, we need a carrier wave.
 I could have made a stable oscillator myself, but there are a few reasons why I didn't:
 - expensive (transistors and many other parts)
 - too big (would have taken much more space)
 - no guarantee that it would be stable

-For that reason, I decided to buy a wave generator kit off of AliExpress for less than a Franc.
-The Kit was a self-build kit coming with all the parts, instructions, and a schematic circuit of both the kit and the integrated circuit.
-The finished product used a maximum of 12 Volts DC and you could select the frequency range between 1 Hz and 1 MHz.
-Within those ranges you had 3 knobs to tune the wave finely or coarsely, and also to change the amplitude.
+For that reason, I decided to buy a wave generator kit off AliExpress for less than a Franc.
+The Kit was a self-build kit, coming with all the parts, instructions, and a schematic circuit of both the kit and the integrated circuit.
+The finished product used a maximum of 12 Volts DC, and you could select the frequency range between 1 Hz and 1 MHz.
+Within those ranges, you had 3 knobs to tune the wave finely or coarsely, and also to change the amplitude.

 ## Parts list for the whole transmitter
 - Function generator Kit with XR2206